pydantic/pydantic/docs/usage/validators.md

 #> ts=datetime.datetime(2017, 11, 8, 14, 0)
 ```

+See [Annotated validators](#annotated-validators) for details about additional wrap and plain validators that can be used with `Annotated`.

 ## Reuse validators

 Occasionally, you will want to use the same validator on multiple fields or models (e.g. to